maxtkc/mvths-wiki/docs/010-output-pins.rst

 #.
 Open a new code file (File/New) in your Arduino IDE.

 #.
 Type the following two lines of code inside your *void setup()*.
 The first line sets pin 8 on your microcontroller as an output pin.
-The second line sets the value of pin 8 to HIGH.
+The second line sets the value of pin 8 to HIGH. **IMPORTANT** All text after a // is a comment.
+These are simply notes inside the code and are NOT compiled with the code.
+You can leave anything after // out of your code and it will not change how the code functions.
+Comments are useful for making your code more readable and you will be encouraged to use them as you write more complex code.

    .. code-block:: c

-      pinMode(8, OUTPUT);
+      pinMode(8, OUTPUT);  // Set pin 8 to an output pin

-      digitalWrite(8, HIGH);
+      digitalWrite(8, HIGH); // Set pin 8 to 1 (or HIGH)

  **Important:** In order to place code inside of either the *void setup()* or *loop()* function, you must place your code between the open and closed curly brace for that function.
 Every function in C is required to have an open and close curly brace to define the contents of the function.